-A little further upstream from Tongabezi and the River Club, about 45km from Livingstone, the very peaceful Islands of Siankaba is built on two densely forested islands, linked by suspension bridges.
-To get there from the main road you travel 7km down a dirt track through ...
+Upstream from the Victoria Falls, about 45km from Livingstone, the very peaceful Islands of Siankaba is built on two densely forested islands, linked by short suspension bridges.
+Well away from the hustle and bustle of the Falls, it offers upmarket facilities in a secluded environment...
 Read more about Islands of Siankaba

 The tiny and stylishly rustic Crocodile Bushcamp – also known as Crocodile River Camp – is one half of a pair of bushcamps, known as ‘the Chikoko Trails Camps’ which occupy a remote section of the South Luangwa National Park where no vehicles are permitted.
 Made of reed ...
 Read more about Crocodile Bushcamp